learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 + The "All Photos" form should only show available pictures.
 Once one User is associated with a photo, another user can't take it from them.
 + The user should be able to add a caption to the photo as part of the same form.

-### DOUBLE BONUS

-+ + It would be nice if more than one user could post the same photo.
-Check out the ActiveRecord documentation [here](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) and try to set up a "many to many" relationship between users and photos.